boblete/boblete.github.io/README.md

 All the timers are now tied to tone itself - the idea here is to run the engine through to TONE - as the ONLINE synthesis engine

 #### What Happened?
-The tests compiled propely with a few minor bugs -
+The tests compiled propely with a few minor bugs.

 #### What was revealed?